KholdStare/plumbingplusplus/README.md

-Unfortunately, since working with iterators requires function templates, input/return types cannot be deduced automatically as with other examples, and have to be provided manually.
+Unfortunately, since working with iterators requires function templates, input/return types cannot be deduced automatically as with other examples, and have to be provided manually as template arguments to makeIteratorFilter.

 ## Progress/Flaws